usnistgov/OSCAL-Pages/src/content/learn/presentations/mini-workshop/_index.md

 ## Call for Proposals

-NIST OSCAL Mini Workshop program committee is seeking timely, topical, and thought-provoking **technical presentations or demonstrations** highlighting OSCAL editorial tools, OSCAL-based security assessment automation processes, and Governance Risk and Compliance (GRC) tools supporting OSCAL formats for integration into such processes.
+NIST OSCAL Monthly Workshop program committee is seeking timely, topical, and thought-provoking **technical presentations or demonstrations** highlighting OSCAL editorial tools, OSCAL-based security assessment automation processes, and Governance Risk and Compliance (GRC) tools supporting OSCAL formats for integration into such processes.

 **NIST does not endorse any of the OSCAL tools or services presented.
 Presentations or demos promoting such tools or services, as opposed to focusing on the OSCAL-related technical aspects, will not be permitted.**